 5. Is there anything being considered that would displace a more important subject?
 If so, reconsider.

 GCSE options in Year 9 are important, but they are one input into a longer process.
 The key is ensuring that no genuinely important door is accidentally shut while your child is 13.
-For the full picture of how this year fits into the journey to a top university, see The Parent's Year-by-Year Guide.
+For the full picture of how this year fits into preparation for a top university, see The Parent's Year-by-Year Guide.
 For medicine specifically, our guide to medical school GCSE requirements goes into detailed depth on every UK school.